oszuidwest/gpt-speakable-articles-wp/README.md

 ## Installation
 1. Upload the plugin files to the `/wp-content/plugins/speakable-articles` directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the Settings->Speakable Articles screen to configure the plugin.
+3. Use the Settings -> Speakable Articles screen to configure the plugin.

 ## Settings
 To use the plugin, you need an OpenAI API key.
 Enter your API key on the settings page.